umbaomart/parcelbundlerjs-boilerplate/README.md

 - CHARMING -USED FOR SLICING INTO PIECES FOR AN ELEMENT IN HTML LIKE H1 ETC.
 - GSAP GREENSOCK ANIMATION PLATFORM USED FOR ANIMATING ELEMENTS IN THE PAGE
 - PARCEL USED TO BUNDLE AND COMPILE YOUR FILES INTO ONE FOLDER

+TO RUN THESE FILES
+- FIRST IN GO TO THE FILE LOCATION AND TYPE
+  - npm install - to install all the devDependencies that listed on the package.json
+  - npm run dev - to start the web server and yeah that's all. for build used to production mode goto parceljs website i did not add it yet to package.json that's all happy coding......